XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

             LOCK_DATA: NULL -- index of the lock using
 ```

-We have learnd the way to show the locks of current database in the code block above, and we notice that there are some key fileds whe should care about.
+As shown above, we can inspect current locks in the database.
+There are several key fields we should pay attention to.

 - INDEX_NAME The name of the locked index, always non-NULL for innoDB tables.
 - LOCK_TYPE